-Happy couples searching for their perfect wedding venue will be inspired by SoGlosWeddings’ latest feature, sponsored by The Cheltenham Trust and finding eight iconic settings across Gloucestershire and the Cotswolds.
+Happy couples searching for their perfect wedding venue will be inspired by SoGlos’s latest feature, finding eight iconic settings across Gloucestershire and the Cotswolds.

 Whether brides- and-grooms-to-be want to walk in the steps of royalty, or to tie the knot at a famous attraction, these eight venues promise a celebration that’s truly memorable.